3ter/Ohmine-Dark-Theme-For-Joplin/README.md

 If you didn't install the Montserrat , Microsoft JHengHei Light or Cascadia Mono Light on your computer, Joplin will pick the default fonts.

->Ohmine Dark Theme used Montserrat font on both Markdown Editor and the Render Viewer.
-And I must say that the non-monospace font will cause a little problem when you are trying to select a multiple-line heading by your cursor on the Markdown Editor.
->
->Honestly, it will never be a reason to make me choose the other fonts.
-I've tested over 40 fonts with sizes from 12px to 15px on this theme.
-And the Montserrat font is the ultimate champion!
-I think it's providing me the best reading experience by the 14px font size.
-It's worth me spending over 6 hours a day to working with it!

 [:arrow_up:Back](https://github.com/Nacandev/Ohmine-Dark-Theme-For-Joplin#table-of-contents)

 ### Code block & Inline Code